lcdm-uiuc/info490-sp16/Week2/lesson1.md

 ### Readings ###

+_Course Notebook_

+- Explore the course [Multivariate Regression][mvregress] IPython Notebook on the course JupyterHub server.

+_Other Material_

 - Introduction of [Wikipedia article on Linear Regression][wlr] (feel free to read more).
 - [Simple Linear Regression][bglr] by using Python, including a discussion of the fit statistics.
 Note there is an IPython notebook available at